Frequently Asked Questions

 What can I expect at my first visit?

 Please come to your first visit with your completed medical history form and other paperwork.
 This paperwork will be e-mailed or mailed to you prior to your visit, or you can come fifteen minutes early to fill it out.
-You can expect a PT screen at minimum, even for a "wellness massage."
-I will review your history and then check your range of motion, strength, balance and neurologic system.
+If seeing Jessie or Curt, you can expect a PT screen at minimum, even for a "wellness massage."
+We will review your history and then check your range of motion, strength, balance and neurologic system.
 If you are coming for physical therapy, you can expect a more extensive evaluation prior to commencing treatment.
 We will discuss the findings and your goals, and we will establish a treatment plan.
 Wear comfortable clothing and be ready to move!